Videos Produced & Edited By Nicole Davis

 The Georgia O'Keeffe Museum is proud to present the newest addition to its collection!
 Ritz Tower (1928).
 This beautiful depiction of New York City is one of the artist's rare city inspired artworks.
 It's on view today in our Santa Fe Galleries.
 Video produced by Nicole Davis on behalf of the Georgia O'Keeffe Museum, February 2019.

-Learn more about the Little Magazines from Georgia O'Keeffe's personal collection.
+This week, the Museum's Library & Archives team installed a display of Little Magazines from Georgia O'Keeffe's personal collection.
 Little Magazines were an interesting phenomenon in the late 19th and early 20th century.
 These periodicals were committed to avant-garde and noncommercial writings.
 Georgia O’Keeffe owned an impressive collection of important and lesser known little magazines many featuring known friends, colleagues, and other prominent cultural figures such as T.S Eliot. #Library #Arhives #LibraryWeek2019 #Collections #AvantGarde The Michael S. Engl Family Foundation Library and Archive supports the Museum’s exhibitions, collections, and activities through research services and resources with an emphasis on studies of Georgia O’Keeffe and her contemporaries, related regional histories, and Modernism.
 Visit gokm.org/library to learn more!